 amount of hours for an online class as you would one on campus.

 Use this rule of thumb to estimate how much time your online class will take: for each credit hour, students should expect to spend an additional 2-3 hours a week doing homework, readings and discussions.
 For example, a 3-credit class would require 3 hours of class time, plus 6-9 hours of study, resulting in 9-12 hours total weekly investment.

 For accelerated courses, like those in the 12, 10, 8, or 5-week sessions, students can expect to spend significantly more time per week completing their coursework.

-Tend to fall behind in your coursework and procrastinate?
-Online courses may pose a challenge to you.
+If you fall behind in your coursework or procrastinate, online courses may pose a challenge to you.
 While you will not have set class times, you will still need to meet course deadlines for reading, viewing lectures, participating in discussions and handing in assignments.
 If you feel you won't be able to keep up with this without the structure of weekly class times, then you may want to consider on-campus or hybrid courses instead.

 To excel in online courses, you need to be comfortable using a computer and navigating the Internet.
 You will need to be able to use a web browser, email and a word processor and understand how to save, send, share and open files in different types of software.
 Online courses are not responsible for teaching students how to use a computer (save for computer-focused courses), so students must come prepared with these skills.
 If you don't have these skills right now, don't panic: it is possible to learn many of the required skills before your course begins.

 Online courses aren't a place to hide out.
-You will be expected to discuss ideas covered in the course and to interact with professors and other students, as most online courses demand engagement and a high level of participation as part of the grade.
+You are expected to discuss ideas covered in the course and you will be expected to interact with professors and other students, as most online courses demand engagement and a high level of participation as part of the grade.

-These points aren't meant to discourage you from taking online courses, only to help you get a realistic idea of what you can expect from an online course or program of study so that you can prepare yourself and ultimately have a more successful experience as a student at COD.
+These points aren't meant to discourage you from taking online courses, they should help you get a realistic idea of what you can expect from an online course or program of study so that you can prepare yourself and have a more successful experience as a student at COD.